samuelcouch/node-teespring/README.md

 `npm install teespring`

 ### Usage
+*searchSpring(query, hits_per_page, callback)*
+- Returns a JSON response of hits from the search query.

-For example usage, see the `examples` directory.
+For example applications, see the `examples` directory.

 ### Tests
 Run `mocha` to run the tests.